Gatland confident Wales-England game will go ahead

 "Probably the hamstring of Welsh rugby is that change is like a slow train trying to go somewhere.
 To effect change in Wales is time consuming."

-The WRU has found itself in crisis over the last few weeks, with a sexism scandal unearthed by a BBC Wales investigates programme which has resulted in chief executive Steve Phillips resigning and an independent taskforce looking into the culture of the organisation.
+The WRU has found itself in crisis over the past few weeks, with a sexism scandal unearthed by a BBC Wales investigates programme which has resulted in chief executive Steve Phillips resigning and an independent taskforce looking into the culture of the organisation.

 "Many have been critical of the union over governance, but they've already been to the clubs once and asked for recommendations and change and they didn't get that voted through," added Gatland.

-"Everyone within the game needs to take responsibility, not just not the union who have had a kicking over the last few weeks.
+"Everyone within the game needs to take responsibility, not just the union who have had a kicking over the last few weeks.

-"We've got to take away our parochialism and self interest.
+"We've got to take away our parochialism and self-interest.
 I've always been a big advocate of this.
 Let's make the best decisions for the game.

 "Sometimes that means decisions that affect us and we don't get the deals we want.
 You have to accept that because hopefully it's the best decision for the game.